ThatGuyJacobee/Elite-Bot-Docs/docs/xpsystem.md

 ## Configuring the XP System

 Next you need to configure the XP system for your guild!
-You can do this using the "/xpsystemsettings" command alongside 6 arguments that you must fill in.
+You can do this using the "/xpsystem settings" command alongside 6 arguments that you must fill in.
 Below is a table describing each.

 | Argument Name | Example | Explanation |
 | ------------- | :-----------: | ----- |